webplatform/docs/svg/tutorials/smarter_svg_overview/index.md

 <use xlink:href="#eyeball"/>
 </syntaxhighlight>

 The '''use'' tag can be a bit mystifying.
-It's not just a copy of the object, but a ''deep'' reference.
-That means any changes made to the
+It's not simply a copy of the object it points to, but a ''deep'' reference.
+That means any changes made to the '''circle''' or '''radialGradient''' within the
-'''circle''' or '''radialGradient''' within the '''defs''' appears dynamically anywhere a '''use''' tag references it.
+'''defs''' appears dynamically anywhere a '''use''' tag references it.

 * can add presentation attr's
 * can't override attr's